-We closed our IPO on December 21, 2020, raising gross proceeds of \$34.5 million and net proceeds of approximately \$31.1 million, after deducting underwriting discounts, commissions and offering expenses.
+On September 22, 2022, we closed an underwritten public offering raising gross proceeds of \$5.0 million and net proceeds of approximately \$4.5 million, after deducting underwriting discounts, commissions and offering expenses.
+There were no equity financings during the year ended December 31, 2021.